 The Raspberry Pi Pico comes with debug pins that you can use to connect to a Raspberry Pi Debug Probe for troubleshooting and debugging.

-The pins are located in different places on the Pico and Pico W but act in a similar way.
-These pins are labeled as SWDIO (Serial Wire Debug I/O), GND, and SWCL (Serial Wire Debug) at the back of the board.
+The pins are located in different places on the Pico and Pico W but act similarly.
+These pins are labeled as SWDIO (Serial Wire Debug I/O), GND, and SWCL (Serial Wire Debug Clock) at the back of the board.

 We hope you’ve found this guide for the Raspberry Pi Pico and Pico W GPIOs useful.
 For more detailed information about the Raspberry Pi Pico GPIOs, consult the datasheet: Raspberry Pi Pico datasheet.